Hobart Alter: Surfing and skateboarding business

+Surfing

 Alter was a surfing competitor in his younger days.
 He won the second Brooks Street contest in Laguna in 1954 and placed third and fourth at the Makaha International Surfing Championships in 1958 and 1959.
 He achieved success as a tandem surfer, placing second in the event at Makaha in 1962.
 Alter made the Guinness Book of World Records in 1964, surfing the wake of a motorboat 26 miles from Long Beach to Catalina Island.

 Hobie Cat

 Alter's Hobie Cat became the nucleus of a successful worldwide catamaran business.

-The company created 16 unique sail boats from the Hobie 10, once designed to compete with the Laser, to the Hobie 33, a 33-foot (10 m) monohull. lift-keel boat.
+The company created 16 unique sailboats from the Hobie 10, once designed to compete with the Laser, to the Hobie 33, a 33-foot (10 m) monohull, lift-keel boat.

 Alter sold Hobie Cat to the Coleman Company, Inc. in 1976, and his sons Hobie Jr. and Jeff carry on the family tradition, operating Hobie Designs and overseeing the company's licensing operations.

+Personal life

 Before his death, Alter would divide his time between the mountains of Idaho (where he skied in the winter) and Orcas Island, the largest of the San Juan Islands in the Pacific Northwest, where he would anchor his 60-foot, foam-core, twin-Diesel power catamaran, that he designed and built for himself.

-Death

-Alter died of cancer in Palm Desert, California, on March 29, 2014, at the age of 80.
+Alter married Susan.
+They had two sons and one daughter.
+He died of cancer in Palm Desert, California, on March 29, 2014, at the age of 80.